Walfred-MA/Ctyper/tools/Annotation/README.md

 # README for SampleAnnotate.py

-This README provides an overview of how to use `SampleAnnotate.py` and describes its output format in detail.
+This README provides an overview of how to use `SampleAnnotate.py` and describes its output format in details.

 ## 1. Requirements
 - **Python** version 3.7 or higher.